 Another thing to know about meth is that users engage in a “binge and crash” pattern of use.
 This means they seek out more of the drug after its effects wear off but before the concentration of the substance falls significantly in the bloodstream.
 People who are at this level of meth addiction typically will go without food or sleep while binging on the drugs for days or several nights straight.

 Long-term meth users who want to end their dependence on the drug should avoid quitting abruptly.
 Going “cold turkey” is discouraged.
-Instead, seek help at a reputable, licensed drug treatment facility that offers medical professionals and addiction counselors who can put you or your loved on the path to sobriety.
+Instead, seek help at a reputable, licensed drug treatment facility that offers medical professionals and addiction counselors who can put you or you’re loved on the path to sobriety.
 It often is difficult for meth users to withdraw on their own because the symptoms are so uncomfortable and can lead one to go back to using just to ease the discomfort.

-After a detox has been completed, recovering meth users will be advised to enter an accredited treatment facility that offers programs for meth addiction.
+After detox has been completed, recovering meth users will be advised to enter an accredited treatment facility that offers programs for meth addiction.
 Recovering crystal meth users have several options to choose from.
 Inpatient treatment, residential treatment, and outpatient treatment are popular options that help people get on track to sobriety.
-At least three months in a facility such as these are needed to give recovering the best possible chance to recovery.
+At least three months in a facility such as these are needed to give recovering the best possible chance to recover.

 Treatment programs at Delphi Behavioral Health Group’s facilities provide unique therapy and counseling methods for certain addictions.
 They are designed to allow you to receive the daily support of the facility’s staff and your loved ones when you return home.
 Our treatment centers provide just what’s needed for community, counseling, and support throughout the day so clients can apply the lessons they learn to their lives everyday life.
 Give us a call to discuss your loved one’s options today.